alaprais/alaprais/README.md

 \- Benjamin Brewster

-> "Ask the experienced rather than the learned"
+> "Ask the experienced rather than the learned".

 \- Arab proverb

-> "Make things as simple as possible, but not simpler"
+> "Make things as simple as possible, but not simpler".

 \- Einstein (paraphrased/apocryphal)